How important is continued education training and consulting to your career?

 Melanie’s idea of a perfect day is to curl up with a good book and a couple of contented cats napping nearby.
 She also cherishes her time with family and good friends.

 April McIntosh manages accounting, financial reporting, human resources, and day-to-day operations for the Center for Reform of School Systems.
 With more than 20 years of management experience in customer service, bookkeeping, and accounting, McIntosh most recently served as vice president of finance and human resources for a multimillion-dollar wholesale security hardware distribution company.
 She is a volunteer for Make-A-Wish Gulf Coast and Louisiana, and for 13 years, she has coordinated a large-scale charity event that has raised more than $850,000.
 Also as a

-McIntosh holds an Associate of Arts in business administration and is currently pursuing a Bachelor of Business Administration in management from the University of Houston-Downtown.
+McIntosh holds an Associate of Arts in business administration and a Bachelor of Business Administration in management from the University of Houston-Downtown.

 Meet April Personally

 As the mother of two school-aged children, April understands the need for reform in school systems across the country and looks forward to contributing to this change through her work at CRSS.
 She also enjoys traveling with her family, is addicted to Pinterest, and loves planning parties for close friends and family.